ianimal/pipelines/tutorial/tutorial_savp.md

 #### Step 2 - Creating bam files using bwa mem or bwa aln

 Both bwa mem and bwa aln apps are currently supported.
-As in the previous step, in the analysis window look for ________ and select it so that its app window pops up.
+As in Step 1, use the **Apps** window.
+Choose either *Single Animal Variant Pipeline BWA ALN step 0.3.0* or *Single Animal Variant Pipeline BWA MEM step 0.3.0* and select it so that its app window pops up.

-App name:
+Select **Inputs** and then select the **Browse** button on the right to open a navigation window.
+From this window you can select a single fasta/fastq or paired set of fasta/fastq files you previously uploaded.
+The sample files provided for this tutorial which are found by navigating into *Community Data* then *iplant_training* then *savp_example_data* and selecting first *SRR2601715_1.fastq* and then *SRR2601715_2.fastq* as its pair.
+Also select *e-coli-K-12.tar* which will be found in the output folder created by Step 1.

+Select **Parameters** and specify a *Barcode*.
+The shared base name of the inputs is usually a good choice.

+Now select the *Launch Analysis* button.
+As with Step 1, a new folder for the output of this analysis will be created after launching the analysis.
+Unless you specified a different location, it will be found in */iplant/home/yourusername/analyses/* which you can browse to using your **Data** window.

+Upon successful completion, *barcode*.bam and *barcode*.bam.bai files will appear in the output folder.
+Job-related output and error text files will also appear.

+Summary of Step 2:

+* App name: *Single Animal Variant Pipeline BWA ALN step 0.3.0* or *Single Animal Variant Pipeline BWA MEM step 0.3.0*
-Input: single fasta files or paired fasta files
-Input: reference tar bundle from Step 1
+* Inputs: single fasta files or paired fasta files; reference tar bundle from Step 1
-Input: known variants vcf file (optional)
-Outputs: bam and bam.bai files
+* Outputs: bam and bam.bai files
-Parameters:
+* Parameters: barcode; clean-up

 #### Step 3 - Running the pipeline